MSCA Staff Exchanges

 The exchange of scientists at all career levels as well as administrative, technical and management staff is promoted.
-The prerequisite for staff exchange is an active engagement of the seconded staff in research activities of at least one month prior to the first secondment.
+The prerequisite for a staff exchange is an active engagement of the seconded staff in research activities of at least one month prior to the first secondment.
 The exchange programme will be rounded off by a range of joint networking activities and the organisation of workshops and conferences, with the aim of exchanging knowledge and developing new innovative approaches to specific research or innovation topics.
 The seconded staff should receive a comprehensive training program, which contributes to further qualification and thus promotes individual career development.

 The project finances a lump sum to compensate the seconded staff for their expenses.
 Furthermore, there are institution unit costs for research, training and networking activities, conferences, coordination and management costs and a lump sum for indirect costs.
 The salary of the seconded staff is not financed by the programme and must be paid by the seconding institution during the secondment.